attila-lendvai/maru/doc/compiler.md

 This could come together with the introduction of nested local `define`s, too.

+## ELF-emitting backends

+The `x86` and `arm` backends directly emit ELF64 binary files.

+These binaries are `ET_DYN`, which is substantially more complex than `ET_EXEC`.
+The reason is ASLR (address space randomization): if our segments are not loaded at the same memory addresses, then we need to emit section headers and relocation information for cross-segment references.

+For example, the `code` slot of `<target-function>` might point from the `data` segment into the `text` segment.
+Such references need relocation information so they can be fixed up by the libc's dynamic loader when the binary is loaded.

+We added `ET_DYN` support because we want to support a C FFI (a questionable decision, admittedly).
+In particular, we want to reference symbols in `.so` files and use `dlopen` at runtime.

+Getting admission into the C universe requires quite a bit of complexity.

+See commit: `x86: emit relocation info, ET_DYN binaries`.

 ## Compilation of types

 Maru is dinamically typed, and currently there's no static